Wilks's Theorem, Global Fits, and Neutrino Oscillations: Results of Fitting the Toy Models

 \subsection{Conclusions}

-Wilks's theorem is a useful tool, but can be inapplicable to many types of models.
+Wilks's theorem is a useful tool but can be inapplicable to many types of models.
 Specifically, it does not accurately describe the statistics of the sterile neutrino global fits.
-Both the allowed regions and the tension are affected by these deviations, and both can have their $p$-values under estimated by Wilks's theorem.
-It is important to keep this in mind when analyzing and interpreting the results of physics analyses.
+Both the allowed regions and the tension are affected by these deviations, and both can have their $p$-values underestimated by Wilks's theorem.
+When interpreting physics analyses, therefore, it is important to rigorously check the applicability of any simplifying assumptions such as Wilks's theorem.
+Pseudo experiments, as shown in this paper, are an effective, if computationally intensive, way to test and correct these simplifying assumptions.
+This is especially important when the assumptions will result in an analysis incorrectly assigning a high significance to a set of data, but error on the significance in either direction negatively impacts the quality of information from the analysis.